Hyper-V New Install

 For environments using a fully qualified domain name (FQDN) when accessing the Virtual Appliance.
 Configure the FQDN in your Domain Name System (DNS) and assign it the IP Address shown in the web console.
 The licensed URL in the license file provided by Vasion must match the chosen FQDN.

 The Virtual Appliance starts as a Dynamic Host Configuration Protocol (DHCP) client.
 You can leave the DHCP default and configure TCP / IP settings via DHCP Reservations.
-Alternatively, use the steps below to configure a static IP Address and adjust the private IP Address Range the Virtual Appliance uses for internal services to avoid conflict with existing subnets.
+Alternatively, use the steps below to configure a static IP Address and adjust the private IP address range the Virtual Appliance uses for internal services to avoid conflict with existing subnets.

 1. In the hypervisor, open the web console to access the Virtual Appliance Linux terminal interface.